thekubernaut/DocTor/README.md

 # AI Documentation Checker

 A smart tool that automatically checks and updates your project's documentation when code changes are made.
-It works with GitHub and uses a local AI model (Ollama) by default, with OpenAI as an optional alternative.
+It works with GitHub and uses a local AI model (Ollama) to analyze and update documentation.

 ## Architecture